eadsjr/pgdoc/doc/TO_DO_LIST.md

 TO DO: Store should have consistent behavior.
 Always return an object or error.
 TO DO: Retrieve should have consistent behavior.
 Always return a list or error.
 TO DO: Delete() updated to return object
+TO DO: convert entire interface to return an object, and previous values stored in a standard member of that object, like .doc.
+PS: Not including requestID()
 TODO: Store(): more specific success validation
-TODO: Make sure { error: false } gets passed whenever needed.
+TO DO: Make sure { error: false } gets passed whenever needed.
-TODO: Make sure rv.error = false is set whenever needed.
+TO DO: Make sure rv.error = false is set whenever needed.
-TODO: document sequence integer limits of postgres here PS: store()
+TODO: document sequence integer limits of postgres here PS: store() TO DO: MaxExceeded Error
-TODO: MaxExceeded Error
 TODO: Determine the state of non-first level searches like this { o: 1, j:{ x: 1 } }... does { o: 1, j:{ x: 1, y:2 } } match?

 OPTIONS: